A Practical Theory of Generalization in Selectivity Learning: Experiments of

-\textbf{Evaluation Metrics.} For prediction accuracy, we use both Root Mean Square Error (RMSE) and Qerror as the metrics.
-While our generalization results assume absolute error as the loss function, we also evaluate Qerror (which is considered more critical in query optimization~\cite{moerkotte2009preventing}) to demonstrate the effectiveness of \name.
+\textbf{Evaluation Metrics.} For accuracy, we use both RMSE and Qerror as the metrics.
+While our theory assumes absolute error as the loss function, we also evaluate Qerror (which is more critical in query optimization~\cite{moerkotte2009preventing}) to demonstrate the effectiveness of \name.
 For query latency performance, we report the query running time.

-\textbf{Hardware.} We train all deep learning models on an Amazon SageMaker ml.g4dn.xlarge node, and perform end-to-end performance experiments on an EC2 r5d.2xlarge node (8 core CPUs, 3.1GHz, 64G memory) for the IMDb dataset and on an EC2 c5.9xlarge node (36 core CPUs, 3.1GHz, 72G memory) for the DSB dataset.
+\textbf{Hardware.} We train all NN models on an Amazon SageMaker ml.g4dn.xlarge node, and conduct latency experiments on an EC2 r5d.2xlarge node (8 core CPUs, 3.1GHz, 64G memory) for IMDb-small and CEB, and on an EC2 c5.9xlarge node (36 core CPUs, 3.1GHz, 72G memory) for DSB.